-- For at least 60 days if you have committed two serious traffic violations within a three-year period involving a CMV.
-If convictions occurred in a non-CMV a 60-day disqualification will result if either conviction resulted in the revocation, cancellation or suspension of the CDL holder's license or non-CDL driving privileges. - For at least 120 days for three serious traffic violations within a three-year period involving a CMV.
-If convictions occurred in a non-CMV a 120-day disqualification will result if either conviction resulted in the revocation, cancellation or suspension of the CDL holder's license or non-CDL driving privileges.
+- For at least 60 days if you have committed two serious traffic violations within a three-year period involving a CMV. - For at least 120 days for three serious traffic violations within a three-year period involving a CMV.

 1.2.4 - Violation of Out-of-Service Orders